 Pequot Lakes

-The district also wants to build an addition for woods, metals, robotics and other trades.
+The district had proposed security upgrades and deferred maintenance, along with an addition for woods, metals, robotics and other trades.

-A second question asks voters to approve $600,000 annually for 10 years as a capital projects levy to support textbook materials and technology upgrades.
+A second question asked voters to approve $600,000 annually for 10 years as a capital projects levy to support textbook materials and technology upgrades.

 Pine River-Backus

-An $896,000 capital projects levy is going before voters that would invest in technology, equipment and building upgrades.
+In Pine River-Backus, an $896,000 capital projects levy passed.
+It will invest in technology, equipment and building upgrades.
 The amount would be installed each year for the next 10 years.

 Mabel-Canton

-The bond referendum before voters asks for $8.94 million to build a new career and technical education facility as well as tackle deferred maintenance projects.
+An $8.94 million bond referendum in Mabel-Canton passed with 302 voters saying yes and 148 voting no. The money will be used to build a new career and technical education facility as well as tackle deferred maintenance projects.

 St. Cloud